awsdocs/amazon-chime-user-guide/doc_source/direct-chat.md

 # Chatting with another user in Amazon Chime<a name="direct-chat"></a>

-You can have a one\-on\-one chat conversation with another user using Amazon Chime\.
+In Amazon Chime chat, you can have a one\-on\-one chat conversation with another user using Amazon Chime\.
 It’s also easy to turn that chat into an instant meeting\.
 Prefer a message to a chat?
 You can use your call history to find and select a contact to message\.

 **To chat directly with another user**